 - It takes about 75 lemons to make one 15 ml bottle of lemon essential oil.

-- Over 150 pounds of high yielding semi-dried peppermint leaves go into crafting just 1 pound of peppermint essential oil.
+- Over 250 pounds of peppermint leaves go into crafting just 1 pound of peppermint essential oil.

 When you look at it in that context, it’s easy to understand why a single drop of essential oil has an exponentially greater effect than the plant by itself...and why essential oils should be used with respect.